 Los Arcos y Playa del Ámbar

-Unlike Caleta del Sebo, Pedro Barba, is a holiday village, usually their homes are only inhabited during vacation period.
-If the streets of Caleta del Sebo are calm, in Pedro Barba are even more so.
-It’s the perfect place to make a long stop, rest a bit in the shade of one of the houses and eat something to regain strength.
+Unlike Caleta del Sebo, Pedro Barba is mainly a holiday destination.
+The houses are usually only used during holiday periods.
+If you thought the streets of Caleta del Sebo were peaceful, well these are on another level.
+It’s the perfect place for a longer stop, relax a little in the shade of one of the houses, and refuel with a snack or two.

-It’s time to catch the last boat that takes us back to Lanzarote, tired but very happy and enjoying the breathtaking views of the Risco while we are fired from La graciosa.
+And lastly, we catch the last boat of the day back to Lanzarote, tired but happy, and taking in the fantastic views of the cliffs as we say goodbye to La Graciosa.

 Until next time!!